This solution can still help mitigate climate change but does not meet the scale to be considered a major climate solution.

 Why are we excited?

-There are several advantages to the continued use of cool roofs in buildings.
+There are several advantages to using cool roofs in buildings.
 First, it is cheap to implement, and the incremental cost of applying new coatings or selecting light-colored roofing materials during construction is often minimal compared to conventional roofs.
 Second, it is expedient as a cooling strategy when buildings are not mechanically air-conditioned or designed to be naturally ventilated.
 This is important because many countries in hot climates (where cooling is generally required for indoor thermal comfort more than heating) also lack access to reliable electricity, thereby necessitating the use of passive measures in building design.

-In addition, a recent analysis of 77 low- and middle-income countries determined that cooling mechanisms are not readily available, sustainable, or affordable, especially for building applications, placing nearly 4 billion people at risk.
+In addition, a recent analysis of 77 low- and middle-income countries determined that cooling systems are not readily available, sustainable, or affordable, especially for building applications, placing nearly 4 billion people at risk.
 Deploying scalable strategies such as cool roofs in buildings helps reduce exposure to these risks, which could lead to greater adoption and climate impact.
 Several studies have also shown that using cool roofs can help reduce indoor heat stress, especially in hot and humid environments.
 Others are exploring the concept of cool-colored roofs, where non-white roof materials can provide similar cooling effects while preserving aesthetic choice for building owners and developers.

 Why are we concerned?